Mission-Aligned Learning-Informed Control of Autonomous Systems: Formulation and Foundations: Safe RL with Model Predictive Control

 \section{Safe RL with Model Predictive Control}

 A significant challenge in applying RL to real-world problems is safety.
 Although approaches based on Constrained Markov Decision Processes (CMDPs) \cite{altman2021constrained, achiam2017constrained} allow minimization of the expected cumulative stage cost while following a set of safety constraints, they often require the exploration of unsafe trajectories during training.
 To avoid safety violations during training in particular (and to enhance learning efficiency in general), an emerging solution is the integration of domain knowledge or system constraints into the RL learning process \cite{garcia2015comprehensive}.
+This approach has been shown to outperform data-driven RL methods with soft penalties discouraging constraint violation, e.g.~\cite{ray2019benchmarking}.

 The relevant domain for ensuring safe operation according to the laws of physics is \emph{Model Predictive Control} (MPC).
 Indeed, the primary historical distinction between the two fields, model predictive control and reinforcement learning, developed under their separate domain native considerations, is the use of explicit background knowledge informed from known scientific principles, on the one hand, and (often very) large sample experiments querying a black box comprehensive roll-out simulation of the entire procedure.
-In practice, one is often in between the ideal scenario for MPC and R, that is, a partially complete physical understanding of some of the mechanics is available.
+In practice, one is often in between the ideal scenario for MPC and RL, that is, a partially complete physical understanding of some of the mechanics is available.
 As such, part of the system dynamics are known, and part have to be ascertained with data.